-When we decided to base ourselves in Da Nang, Vietnam for two weeks, we envisioned spending long, relaxing days at the beach, idling away our time by watching the local fisherman come and go in their basket boats.
-What we discovered, however, is that there are many incredible and fun things to do in Da Nang!
-Our days were quickly filled with city sights, natural wonders, day trips from Da Nang and, of course, the delectable cuisine.
+When we decided to base ourselves in Da Nang, Vietnam for two weeks, we envisioned spending long, relaxing days at the beach, idling away our time by watching the Vietnamese fisherman come and go in their basket boats.
+What we discovered, however, is that there are many incredible and fun things to do in Da Nang besides beach life!
+Our days were quickly filled with city sights, natural wonders, day trips from Da Nang and, of course, the delectable Da Nang cuisine.

-Da Nang: What To Do & How Long To Stay?
+Da Nang, Vietnam: What To Do & How Long To Stay?

 The sights and attractions in Da Nang appeal to all types of travelers.
 From contemporary architecture and fairytale theme parks to ancient temples tucked into hidden caves, there is certainly a variety of things to do around Da Nang.
 When planning a trip, it is not only important to decide what to do in Da Nang, Vietnam, but how long to stay.

-We think visitors should stay at least three days in the city to really get a feel for it.
-However, we know many travelers are limited on time.
+We think visitors should stay at least three days in Da Nang to really get a feel for it.
+However, we know many travelers to Vietnam are limited on time.
 Therefore, in addition to providing our top tips on must-do things in Da Nang – we also offer itinerary suggestions for how to spend 1 to 3 days in the city.

-The Best Things To Do in Da Nang, Vietnam
+5 Best Things To Do In Da Nang, Vietnam

-Our list of Da Nang, Vietnam things to do includes top attractions, city highlights and nearby sights that we think should be on every travel itinerary!
-Additionally, we provide essential travel tips – like how to get there, what to pack and where to stay in Da Nang.
+Our list of Da Nang, Vietnam things to do includes top attractions, city highlights and nearby Da Nang sights that we think should be on every travel itinerary!
+Additionally, we provide essential Da Nang travel tips – like how to get there, what to pack and where to stay in Da Nang.